Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Natural-Specification-Format.md

 Documentation is inserted above the function following the doxygen notation of either one or multiple lines starting with `///` or a multiline comment starting with `/**` and ending with `*/`.

 This example shows a contract and a function using all available tags.
-Note: NatSpec currently does NOT apply to variables, even if they are declared public and therefore do affect ABI.
+Note: NatSpec currently does NOT apply to variables (see [solidity#3418](https://github.com/ethereum/solidity/issues/3418)), even if they are declared public and therefore do affect ABI.
+Note: NatSpec currently only interprets tags functions if they are external or public.
+You are welcome to use similar comments for your internal and private functions, but those will not be parsed.

 ```solidity
 pragma solidity ^0.4.19;